VenturaNotes/Knowledge/- Topics/indeterminate equations.md

 ## Synthesis
 -
 ## Source [^1]
-- A particular case, often derived from a general expression by substituting values for one or more parameters.
+- One or more equations which have more than one solution.
 ## References

 [^1]: [[(Home Page) The Concise Oxford Dictionary of Mathematics 6th Edition by Oxford Reference]]